fabricecaruso/es-theme-minimal/README.md

 This theme is super sleak and you can set VRAM to 40MB on a Raspberry system.
 So this is the sleakest theme as far as I know.

 # Changes

 2019/06/05

 Added background image from Minimal v1 to `_extras` \
 Enabled help system, this is can be disabled/enabled into ES now

+2019/06/06

+Added Picture for Screenshots (BATOCERA/RECALBOX), own creation Added Picture for ZX81, GX68000 and recolored Virtual Boy and Odyssey2 (=VIDEOPAC) Added Picture for prboom (thx norbert79 from devianart for the B/W UAC graphics)

 # Preview